 Development and Implementation

-If the PAC agrees and approves the BER, the CDSP will commence work to develop and implement the chosen Design Option.
+If the PAC agrees and approves the Change, the CDSP will commence work to develop and implement the chosen Design Option.

-If the PAC agrees and approves the BER, but there are required changes to the Agency Charging Statement then the revised Agency Charging Statement will be submitted to Ofgem pursuant to the provisions of Standard Special Condition A15 of the Transporter’s Licence.
+If the PAC agrees and approves the Change, but there are required changes to the Data Services Agreement then the DSC Service Changes process will be followed.

-Once (if required) the Agency Charging Statement has been modified pursuant to the provisions of Standard Special Condition A15 of the Transporter’s Licence, the CDSP will proceed to implement the chosen Design Option and the changes to the Service Schedules as set out in the BER shall be made.
+Once (if required) the Data Services Contract has been amended, the CDSP will proceed to implement the chosen Design Option and the changes to the Service Schedules as set out in the Change shall be made.

 The CDSP will provide ongoing progress reports to the PAC as the development and implementation of the chosen Design Option progresses.
 This will include performance against planned timescales and budgets.